What's new in the latest Power BI Desktop update?

 The following updates are new to Power BI Desktop this month:

-- High contrast support for reports [video] [article] [blog]
+- Dot plot layout support in scatter charts [video] [article] [blog]

 You can also check out all the data sources available to Power BI Desktop; our list is always growing, so check back often.